Glossary

 How K-Means Clustering Works

-3. Update: Recalculate the centroids of each cluster by computing the mean of all data points assigned to that cluster.
+3. Update Step: The centroids of the newly formed clusters are recalculated.
+The new centroid is the mean (average) of all data points assigned to that cluster.

-4. Iteration: Repeat steps 2 and 3 until the centroids no longer change significantly, or a maximum number of iterations is reached.
-This indicates that the clusters have stabilized.
+4. Iteration: Steps 2 and 3 are repeated until a stopping criterion is met.
+Common criteria include the centroids no longer moving significantly, data points no longer changing cluster assignments, or a maximum number of iterations being reached.

 Applications of K-Means Clustering